cssh-rwth/autograde/README.rst

 setup
 -----

-Before installing *autograde*, ensure `docker <https://www.docker.com/>`_ or `podman <https://podman.io/>`_ is installed on your system.
+Before installing *autograde*, ensure `docker <https://www.docker.com/>`_ (or `podman <https://podman.io/>`_) is available on your system.

 Now, in order to install *autograde*, run :code:`pip install jupyter-autograde`.
-Alternatively, you can install *autograde* from source by cloning this repository and runing :code:`pip install -e .` within it (if your're developing *autograde*, run :code:`pip install -e .[develop]` instead).
+Alternatively, you can install *autograde* from source by cloning this repository and runing :code:`pip install -e .` within it (or :code:`pip install -e .[develop]` if you're a developer).

 Eventually build the respective container image: :code:`python -m autograde build`

 ..
 NOTE::
-    When installing *autograde* via *PyPI*, *docker* support is not yet implemented.
-If you want to use docker, clone the directory and install the package from source.
+    When installing *autograde* via *PyPI*, *containers* are not yet suported.
+If you want to use containers, clone this repository and install the package from source.

 usage